pulumi/docs/content/docs/reference/pkg/nodejs/pulumi/awsx/ec2/_index.md

 </div>
 </div>
 <h2 class="pdoc-module-header" id="VpcSubnetArgs">
-<a class="pdoc-member-name" href="https://github.com/pulumi/pulumi-awsx/blob/4efcf0b7e124489da16fc08702b4fe5c9837ea2c/nodejs/awsx/ec2/vpc.ts#L386">interface <b>VpcSubnetArgs</b></a>
+<a class="pdoc-member-name" href="https://github.com/pulumi/pulumi-awsx/blob/f60ea6dec5c2450bf0bb457981a3091c094e9631/nodejs/awsx/ec2/vpc.ts#L360">interface <b>VpcSubnetArgs</b></a>
 </h2>
 <div class="pdoc-module-contents">
 {{% md %}}

 Information that controls how each vpc subnet should be created for each availability zone.
-The vpc will control actually creating the appropriate subnets in each zone depending on the values specified in this type.
+By default, the Vpc will control actually creating the appropriate subnets in each zone depending on the values specified in this type.
 This help ensure that each subnet will reside entirely within one Availability Zone and cannot span zones.

+For finer control of the locations of the subnets, specify the [location] property for all the subnets.

 See https://docs.aws.amazon.com/vpc/latest/userguide/VPC_Subnets.html for more details.

 {{% /md %}}
 <h3 class="pdoc-member-header" id="VpcSubnetArgs-assignIpv6AddressOnCreation">
-<a class="pdoc-child-name" href="https://github.com/pulumi/pulumi-awsx/blob/4efcf0b7e124489da16fc08702b4fe5c9837ea2c/nodejs/awsx/ec2/vpc.ts#L416">property <b>assignIpv6AddressOnCreation</b></a>
+<a class="pdoc-child-name" href="https://github.com/pulumi/pulumi-awsx/blob/f60ea6dec5c2450bf0bb457981a3091c094e9631/nodejs/awsx/ec2/vpc.ts#L406">property <b>assignIpv6AddressOnCreation</b></a>
 </h3>
 <div class="pdoc-member-contents">
 <pre class="highlight"><span class='kd'></span>assignIpv6AddressOnCreation?: <a href='/docs/reference/pkg/nodejs/pulumi/pulumi/#Input'>pulumi.Input</a>&lt;<span class='kd'><a href='https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Boolean'>boolean</a></span>&gt;;</pre>